teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 > "the fairway would be over there" and "I don't think that's going to help a whole lot" in PGA Tour versus "That can only hurt," "You've got to be kidding," and "You can lead a ball to water but ..." from the Golden Tee announcers. [*Incredible Tech. v.
 Virtual Tech.*](http://scholar.google.com/scholar_case?case=10633608556007842361).

+Useful articles, like the trackball control, are not copyrightable.
+A useful article is defined in the copyright act as "an article having an intrinsic utilitarian function that is not merely to portray the appearance of the article or to convey information."
+The trackball system of operating the game was considered a useful article, and therefore not subject to copyright protection.

 **Takeaway**: Video game controls (like a trackball) and instructions are entitled to very little, if any, copyright protection.